Reuven Gal: Carmel Institute for Social Studies

 In 1985, Gal founded and subsequently headed the Israeli Institute for Military Studies.
 In 1993, it was renamed the Carmel Institute for Social Studies.

 As a non-profit research and policy-making center, the Carmel Institute, situated in the town of Zikhron Ya'akov on the slopes of Mount Carmel, conducted research programs and promoted social and psychological projects, both in Israel and internationally.
 While its main focus was studying and researching a multitude of aspects of the Israeli society from sociological and psychological perspectives, under Gal's personal supervision the Carmel Institute also initiated many international projects based on its body of knowledge.
-Among these projects was the "Helping-the-Helpers" program designed to assist and support mental-health professionals in the former Yugoslavia countries (Bosnia-Herzegovina, Serbia, Croatia, Kosovo) throughout their civil wars (1992-2001).
-Gal served as the Director of the Carmel Institute from 1985-2002, and President from 2002 until its closure in 2004.
+Among these projects was the "Helping-the-Helpers" program designed to assist and support mental-health professionals in the former Yugoslavia countries (Bosnia-Herzegovina, Serbia, Croatia, Kosovo) throughout their civil wars (1992–2001).
+Gal served as the Director of the Carmel Institute from 1985 to 2002, and President from 2002 until its closure in 2004.
 During this time period, he published widely on a range of scholarly topics.